tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 ### 2D Changes
 I created a 2D platforming template level and a testing level for this codelab.
-The template will work as a base scene, that can be duplicated to easily create more 2D platforming levels.
+The template will work as a base scene that can be duplicated to easily create more 2D platforming levels.
 All the levels can be found in the folder `2DPlatforming/Levels/`.

 ![](img/2DChanges.png)